C-Chafik/rainfall/level8/walkthrough.md

 }
 ```

-And the source seems very complicated to undurstand.

-The programs end up by checking some variable, and execute a shell for us

 It seems that the program reads input, and look for keyword like "auth", "login", "reset" or "service".

+It then end up executing a shell when some conditions are met.

-We might to find the right combination of input in order to make him execute a shell.
+We have find the right combination of input in order to make him execute a shell.

 ```sh
 level8@RainFall:~$ ./level8